Last day for Big Fun toy store

-CLEVELAND– A Cleveland Heights staple will close its doors for good on Sunday.
+CLEVELAND-- A Cleveland Heights staple will close its doors for good on Sunday.

 It's the last day for Big Fun, a toy store located on Coventry Road.